It seems like there should be lots of volunteer opportunities in Costa Rica

-There are some great volunteer opportunities available, However when talking to owners of Costa Rican businesses, wildlife refuges and other projects to find out why it’s so tough to find somewhere to volunteer we’ve heard the same thing over and over, “volunteers are usually more effort and expense than they are worth.”
+Managers of Costa Rican refuges and other eco-projects have told us the same thing over and over, “volunteers can be more effort and expense than they are worth.”

 Economics and Practicalities

 If you add up the value of room (a dorm bed in a hostel costs $15-25) and board (breakfast $4, lunch $6, dinner $8) it comes out to about $33-$43 a day.
-Add in the time and money spent on publicity, providing information, scheduling, training, and supervising and it’s a full time job arranging and managing “free” labor.
+Add in the time and money spent on publicity, providing information, scheduling, training, and supervising it can seem like a full time job arranging and managing “free” labor to do what you could have done yourself in half the time.

 Volunteers frequently overestimate the value of their skills (for example teaching English is not a rare skill), underestimate how hard it is to dig post holes for ten hours, like to have time off to explore, and have unrealistic expectations of comfort.